Canadians Concerned About Scams as Fraud Touches Every Demographic

 As AI enters online qualitative research, it can amplify both insight and emotional strain, reminding researchers to balance depth with care.

-This survey finds that almost half of Canadians lack any personal connection to veterans, revealing why Remembrance Day often feels more symbolic than personal.
+The Logit Group’s latest survey finds that almost half of Canadians lack any personal connection to veterans, revealing why Remembrance Day often feels more symbolic than personal.

 Our latest survey reveals fascinating Canadian Halloween habits, including how many households are handing out treats, dressing up in costumes, and transforming their homes into spooky spectacles.